DamianSuess/Learn.MauiWatch/readme.md

-﻿# Learn - Watch Companion with .NET MAUI
+﻿# Learn - Watch WearMaui with .NET MAUI

 This repository provides an example on how to crete a Watch app with .NET MAUI and link it to your mobile app.